MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/exportdata.md

 [!INCLUDE[cc-beta-prelease-disclaimer.md](../includes/cc-beta-prerelease-disclaimer.md)]

-Dynamics 365 Customer Service Insights enables you to export your data to a web API endpoint where you can then query it for additional insights that go beyond the dashboards that come with the application.
+Dynamics 365 Customer Service Insights enables you to export your data to a web API endpoint.

+You can then query the API for additional insights that go beyond the [default dashboards](dashboard-overview.md).

 1. Go to **Settings**.